-Figure 5: Water pump received signal to pump water from water tank
+Figure 5: Water pump received signal to pump water from the water tank

-In Figure 4, we inserted the soil Moisture Level sensor into a pot of dry soil, as we checked the reading of soil Moisture Level sensor reading from serial monitor, the reading is exceeded 320, which indicate the plant is dry.
-Therefore, as shown in Figure 5, the water pump is activated and pump the water from water tank.
+In Figure 4, we inserted the soil Moisture Level sensor into a pot of dry soil; as we checked the reading of soil Moisture Level sensor reading from the serial monitor, the reading exceeded 320, which indicates the plant is dry.
+Therefore, as shown in Figure 5, the water pump is activated and pumps the water from the water tank.

 Figure 6: Soil Moisture Level Sensor sensed the plant is wet (< 270)